kallama/eve-bot/README.md

 ### Features
 Announces Discord users that are not using their EVE character name
 Announces Discord users not on auth
-Announce add/delete for fleet and structure timers
+Announce add/update/delete for fleet and structure timers Provides info for zkillboard kill links in chat

 ### Requires
 Node.js v4.0.0+

-####To use mysql-events
+#### To use mysql-events
 SQL Commands:

 	mysql> SET GLOBAL server_id = 1;